 - Manga Hiti

 Patan Durbar Square offers a view of the ancient architecture of the Newari people.
 It consists of 136 courtyards and 55 temples.
-Among the others temple, Krishna Temple is regard as the most pilgrimage for Hindus.
+Among the others temple, Krishna Temple is regarded as the pilgrimage for Hindus.
 It was built in the name of Lord Krishna, a reincarnation of Lord Shiva.
-The Krishna Temple has the statue of Lord Buddha, Srimati Radha, Lord Shiva, and Lord Krishna.
+The Krishna Temple has statues of Lord Buddha, Srimati Radha, Lord Shiva, and Lord Krishna.
 The Srinivas Malla built the Bhimsen Temple with three golden windows, although tourist is not allowed in the temple.
 Siddhi Nar Singh Malla built the TalejuBhawani temple in 1960.